Xaaf/SimpleLMS/README.md

 Now that you have the plugin downloaded, all that's left is to upload it to WordPress.
 Simply go to the `Plugins` tab, click `Add New`, click `Upload Plugin` and select your freshly downloaded plugin.
 Hit `Install Now`.
 After clicking the `Activate` button, you're ready!
 [Check our wiki for the next steps]()!

+# 🗺️ Roadmap
+*Once the plugin is in a stable, minimal state, I'll work on getting together a roadmap of features to come!*

 # 🤝 Contributing
 Code contributions, issues and feature requests are all welcome here!
 Feel free to leave any issues you might encounter over on the [issues page]().
 [Feature requests]() can also be done there!